rraileanu/auto-drac/README.md

 Train Results on Procgen

 ![Procgen Train](/figures/train.png)

+# Agent Videos
+You can find some videos of the agent's behavior while training on our [website](https://sites.google.com/view/ucb-drac).

 # Acknowledgements
 This code was based on an open sourced [PyTorch implementation of PPO](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).